gaia-dpci/GaiaXPy/docs/source/caveats.rst

 Minimum requirements
 --------------------

-GaiaXPy works with Python 3.6 and later on Linux, MacOS, and Windows.
+GaiaXPy works with Python 3.7 and later on Linux, MacOS, and Windows.
 If a problem is found, it is recommended to report it by creating a `GitHub issue <https://github.com/gaia-dpci/GaiaXPy/issues>`_.

+Previous versions of GaiaXPy were compatible with Python 3.6.

 Filters
 -------